contrerasjorge/jsnote-jc/README.md

 # jsnote-jc

-A simplified jupyter notebook for javascript built with react and typescript.
+A jupyter notebook based markdown and javascript editor.
+You can import packages from npm (technically unpkg) directly in the editor.
+Your code is also evaluated in real time.
+The editor is built with typescript, react, redux, esbuild.
+You can try it yourself by running npx jsnote-js serve with node 14.